 ABSENCES FOR FIVE OR MORE DAYS

-An Independent Study program is available for planned absences for travel, etc., for five or more days.
+An Independent Study program is available for planned absences for travel, etc., for five to ten days.
 Please contact your child’s teacher and the school office personnel two weeks in advance of the planned absence so that the Independent Study plan may be developed.

 TARDINESS / EARLY DISMISSAL